Explore Boone County

 Playing Agents of Discovery

-Perfect for families looking to spend time outdoors, Agents of Discovery is a free educational app to get youth active, engaged, and learning about the world around them.
-Natural resources professions have created missions encountering participants to complete game-filled missions and learn about the environment.
+Perfect for families looking to spend time outdoors, Agents of Discovery is a free educational app that gets youth active and engaged while learning about the world around them.
+Natural resources professionals have created missions that require participants to complete game-filled missions and learn about the environment.
 Challenges (or questions) are geo-triggered as participants walk the trail.
 The game is free to download and, once downloaded, does not require any data or WiFi to play.
 Download Agents of Discovery on your Devices app store.

 Featured Mission